-- a) An approved maintenance organisation shall ensure that all airworthiness and maintenance data appropriate to support the work performed is received, held and used in the performance of maintenance including modifications and repairs of an aircraft component or process specified in the maintenance organization exposition. - b) Applicable airworthiness and maintenance data specified in paragraph (a) refer to - any applicable requirements, procedures, airworthiness directive, operational directive or information issued by the Director; - any applicable airworthiness directive issued by the Civil Aviation Authority of a Contracting State which issued the original type certificate; - 3) any applicable data, such as but not limited to, maintenance and repair manuals, issued by an organisation approved by the Civil Aviation Authority of the Contracting State, for type certificate holder, supplemental type certificate holders and any other organisation approved to publish such data by the appropriate Civil Aviation Authority of Contracting States; and - 4) any applicable standard, such as but not limited to, maintenance standard practices issued by a Civil Aviation Authority of any Contracting State, institute or organisation and recognized by the Director as an acceptable standard for maintenance - c) An approved maintenance organisation shall establish procedures that ensure that where found, any inaccurate, incomplete or ambiguous procedures, practices, information or maintenance instructions contained in the maintenance data used by maintenance personnel is recorded and notified to the author of the maintenance data.
+- a) An AMO shall ensure that all airworthiness and maintenance data appropriate to support the work performed is received, held, and used in the performance of maintenance including modifications and repairs of an aircraft, component or process specified in the MOE. - b) Applicable airworthiness and maintenance data specified in paragraph (a) refer to: - 1) any applicable requirements, procedures, airworthiness directive, operational directive or information issued by the BDCA; - 2) any applicable airworthiness directive issued by the Civil Aviation Authority of a Contracting State which issued the original type certificate; - 3) any applicable data, such as, but not limited to, maintenance and repair manuals issued by an organization approved by the Civil Aviation Authority of the Contracting State, for type certificate holder, supplemental type certificate holders and any other organization approved to publish such data by the appropriate Civil Aviation Authority of Contracting States: and - 4) any applicable standard, such as, but not limited to, maintenance standard practices issued by a Civil Aviation Authority of any Contracting State, institute or organization and recognized by the BDCA as an acceptable standard for maintenance. - c) An AMO shall establish procedures that ensure that, where found, any inaccurate, incomplete, or ambiguous procedures, practices, information or maintenance instructions contained in the maintenance data used by maintenance personnel is recorded and the author of the maintenance data is notified. - d) An AMO shall not modify airworthiness and maintenance data unless such AMO submits to the BDCA for approval, an amendment to the MOE for any such proposed modifications.

-- d) An approved maintenance organisation shall not modify airworthiness and maintenance data to another format or presentation more useful to its maintenance activities, unless such approved maintenance organisation submits to the Director for approval, an amendment to the maintenance organization exposition for any such proposed modifications. - e) The maintenance instruction in paragraph (d) refers to an instruction on how to carry out a particular maintenance task and shall not authorise the design of repairs and modifications. - f) An approved maintenance organisation shall establish procedures in the maintenance organization exposition to ensure that appropriate action is taken in the case of damage assessment and the need to use only approved repair data. - g) An approved maintenance organisation shall provide a common work card or worksheet system for use throughout relevant parts of the organisation. - h) Work cards and worksheets referred to in paragraph (g) may be computer generated and held on an electronic data base subject to having adequate safeguards against unauthorised alteration and a backup electronic data base which is updated within 24 hours of any entry being made to the main electronic data base. - Where the approved maintenance organisation provides maintenance service for an operator who requires the use of his work cards and worksheet system to be used, the approved maintenance organisation shall establish procedures to ensure correct completion of the aircraft operator work cards and worksheets

-- j) An approved maintenance organisation shall ensure that all applicable maintenance data is readily available for use when required by maintenance personnel - k) An approved maintenance organisation shall ensure that all maintenance data controlled by him is kept current. - Where an approved maintenance organisation provides maintenance service for an operator who controls and provides maintenance data. the approved maintenance organisation shall require that such operator provides written confirmation that all such maintenance data is current, work orders specifying the amendment status of the maintenance data to be used or a copy of the maintenance data amendment list.
+- e) The maintenance instruction in paragraph (d) refers to an instruction on how to carry out a particular maintenance task and shall not authorise the design of repairs and modifications. - f) An AMO shall establish procedures in the MOE to ensure that appropriate action is taken in the case of damage assessment and the need to use only approved repair data. - g) An AMO shall provide a common work card or worksheet system for use throughout relevant parts of the organization. - h) Work cards and worksheets referred to in paragraph (g) may be computer generated and held on an electronic database, subject to having adequate safeguards against unauthorised alteration and a backup electronic database which is updated within 24 hours of any entry being made to the main electronic database. - i) Where the AMO provides maintenance service for an operator who requires the use of his work cards and worksheet system to be used, the AMO shall establish procedures to ensure the correct completion of the aircraft operator work cards and worksheets. - j) An AMO shall ensure that all applicable maintenance data is readily available for use when required by maintenance personnel. - k) An AMO shall ensure that all maintenance data is kept current. - I) Where an AMO provides maintenance service for an operator who controls and provides maintenance data, the AMO shall require that such operator provides written confirmation that all such maintenance data is current, work orders specifying the amendment status of the maintenance data to be used or a copy of the maintenance data amendment list.

-BCAR 145.47 Production Planning (See AMC 145.47)
+BCAR 145.47 Production Planning